-• Documentation and Data Collection
+Documentation and Data Collection

-- Program and administrative staff shall provide adequate data collection in a timely manner and documentation of all services provided for accounting, reporting compliance, and evaluation purposes. - Program data shall be entered into ARIES within five (5) business days as specified in contract or scope of work. - Service providers shall document and keep accurate records of units of services for use in reporting units of service for reimbursement and community planning. - Service providers shall gather and document data (e.g., demographic, eligibility, and risk factor information) for the RSR. - Service providers shall maintain current records of client's name, date of trip, purpose of trip (i.e. type of core and support services appointment allowable under Ryan White), and services provided. - Service providers shall document specific client needs that justify the method of transportation provided as the most cost-effective option.
+- Program and administrative staff shall provide adequate data collection in a timely manner and documentation of all services provided for accounting, reporting compliance, and evaluation purposes. - Program data shall be entered into ARIES within five (5) business days as specified in contract or scope of work. - Service providers shall document and keep accurate records of units of services for use in reporting units of service for reimbursement and community planning. - Service providers shall gather and document data (e.g., demographic, eligibility, and risk factor information) for the RSR. - Service providers shall document duration of assistance - Service providers shall document payment made directly to health insurance company, healthcare provider, dental insurance company, dental provider, mental health provider, vision provider, and/or pharmacy. - Service providers shall provide proof that insurance policy provides comprehensive primary care and formulary with a full range of HIV medications to client - Service providers shall provide proof that funds were not used to cover costs of liability risk pools or social security - Documentation of coordination with Centers for Medicare and Medicaid Services to ensure that funds are appropriately included in TrOOP or donut hole costs - If funds are used to cover copays for prescription eyewear, service providers shall have documentation of a physician's written statement that the eye condition is related to HIV infection